FacilMap/Leaflet.DraggableLines/README.md

 ### Options

-You can pass the following options as the second parameter to `L.DraggableLines`:
+You can pass the following options as the second parameter to `DraggableLines`:

 * `enableForLayer`: Configures for which layers dragging should be enabled automatically.
-When `L.DraggableLines` is enabled by calling `enable()`, all Polylines on the map are checked against this.
+When `DraggableLines` is enabled by calling `enable()`, all Polylines on the map are checked against this.
 If a Polyline is added to the map later, is is also checked against this value.